-User Exit Name Purpose /BTI/ TE_EXIT_ADDBTTOFORM_0610 Can be used so that ActiveControl automatically adds Business Task to a Transport Form when the Transport Form is first opened, where the first characters of the Transport Description match the characters in the Reference field of an existing Business Task. /BTI/ TE_EXIT_WSCREATESTER_0080 and /BTI/ These user exits are used as part of a JIRA integration, and attempt a user mapping based on email address stored against the user assigned to the ticket in JIRA and against the same user in SAP.
-This

-TE_EXIT_WSCHNGTESTER_0082 was added to overcome the issue whereby most userids in JIRA do not match those in SAP /BTI/TE_EXIT_BTLINKJIRA_0040 This user exit can be used as part of a JIRA integration, to enable a customer to automatically populate a Web UI URL into a custom field on the JIRA ticket.
-More information is available in this Knowledge Article /BTI/ TE_EXIT_STOP_APPROVE_0635 This user exit can be used to prevent "Save and Approve" action in a Test Queue, when the test result is "Waiting" or "Information" .
-More information is available in this Knowledge Article
+User Exit Name Purpose /BTI/ TE_EXIT_ADDBTTOFORM_0610 Can be used so that ActiveControl automatically adds Business Task to a Transport Form when the Transport Form is first opened, where the first characters of the Transport Description match the characters in the Reference field of an existing Business Task. /BTI/ TE_EXIT_WSCREATESTER_0080 and /BTI/ TE_EXIT_WSCHNGTESTER_0082 These user exits are used as part of a JIRA integration, and attempt a user mapping based on email address stored against the user assigned to the ticket in JIRA and against the same user in SAP.
+This was added to overcome the issue whereby most userids in JIRA do not match those in SAP /BTI/TE_EXIT_BTLINKJIRA_0040 This user exit can be used as part of a JIRA integration, to enable a customer to automatically populate a Web UI URL into a custom field on the JIRA ticket.
+More information is available in this Knowledge Article /BTI/ TE_EXIT_STOP_APPROVE_0635 This user exit can be used to prevent "Save and Approve" action in a Test Queue, when the test result is "Waiting" or "Information".
+More information is available in this Knowledge Article /BTI/ TE_EXIT_AUTOADDTFTYP_0610 This user can be used to automatically populate the Transport Form [Type] field values based on the standard SAP transport type.
+More information is available in this Change Note

-6.5.
+7.5.
 Windows GUI Command Line Parameters